hashicorp/terraform-provider-google/website/docs/r/network_services_edge_cache_keyset.html.markdown

   The name must be 1-64 characters long, and match the regular expression [a-zA-Z][a-zA-Z0-9_-]* which means the first character must be a letter, and all following characters must be a dash, underscore, letter or digit.

-<a name="nested_public_key"></a>The `public_key` block supports:

-* `id` -
-  (Required)
-  The ID of the public key.
-The ID must be 1-63 characters long, and comply with RFC1035.
-  The name must be 1-64 characters long, and match the regular expression [a-zA-Z][a-zA-Z0-9_-]* which means the first character must be a letter, and all following characters must be a dash, underscore, letter or digit.

-* `value` -
-  (Required)
-  The base64-encoded value of the Ed25519 public key.
-The base64 encoding can be padded (44 bytes) or unpadded (43 bytes).
-  Representations or encodings of the public key other than this will be rejected with an error.
-  **Note**: This property is sensitive and will not be displayed in the plan.

 - - -